mogakaowen/code-mentor/README.md

 - **Hint**: Clicking the app icon/name triggers light/dark mode change.
 - **Technologies Used**: React, Tailwind Css, JavaScript, Ant Design
 - **Live Demo**: [ Joke Telling Bot Live Demo](https://mogaka-tube.netlify.app/)

+### 4. Globe Project

+- **Description**: The Globe Project is an interactive web application that allows users to explore a 3D globe, showcasing countries and their respective locations.
+Users can rotate and zoom in on the globe to view different regions, and click on countries to retrieve information such as country name, continent, and geographical coordinates.
+This project aims to provide an engaging way to visualize global geography and is an excellent tool for educational purposes or simply exploring the world.
+- **Technologies Used**: React, Three.js, Tailwind CSS, JavaScript
+- **Live Demo**: Not deployed

 ## Technologies Used